 In any event, neither of the parents has a greater right to custody than the other.
 If there is no custody order in place, either parent can keep the child.

 Relatives and friends of the child could also petition the court for custody.
 First, they must demonstrate that there are “extraordinary circumstances” that would give them the right to request custody in preference to either of the natural parents.
 Extraordinary circumstances include situations such as surrender by the parent, persistent neglect, abandonment, unfitness, or disruption of custody over an extended period of time.
-If they can demonstrate extraordinary circumstances, then they need to also prove that it is in the best interest of the child for the non-parent to be awarded custody.
+If they can demonstrate extraordinary circumstances, then they need to also prove that it is in the interest of the child for the non-parent to be awarded custody.

 Who Can Be Granted Visitation in New York?

 Either parent, siblings and half-siblings, and grandparents are allowed to petition for visitation.
-The court will decide whether visitation with the petitioner is in the child’s best interest.
+The court will decide whether visitation with the petitioner is in the child’s interest.
 A child’s parent is entitled to frequent and meaningful visitation with them, unless it is proven in court that it would be harmful to the child.

 What If the Other Parent Disobeys the Custody and Visitation Order?